 - The demanding evening time may be easier if you plan around it.
 For example, plan to eat dinner earlier if your baby is unsettled around then or plan to carry your baby in a sling at this time.

 - Some babies seem to need to be with their mother all the time.
 Try not to battle this.
 As the baby develops their confidence, they will learn to self soothe.
 Keep separations to a minimum, try to remain in the baby’s view, carry the baby in a sling or move the baby from room to room in the pram.
+They may benefit from a dose of a homeopathic remedy.

 - If your baby is in a playful mood make the most of this time for some enjoyable interaction for you both.